urban-tep/DDF-SDD/source/design/it4i-pc/wps_provider.rst

 --------------------------
 The *Service Configuration Tool* is an IT4I in-house J2EE solution that serves as an auxiliary tool for managing and updating configuration of supported services in the *GeoServer*.
 It is actually a web service-based adapter that synchronises the *HPC as a Service Middleware* and *GeoServer* service configurations to simplify the administration of both solutions.
 Whenever any change in the service configuration appears in *HPC as a Service* (either by a processing workflow or by administration intervention), the *Service Management Module* of the *HPC as a Service Middleware* synchronises the configuration changes with the *GeoServer* using the *Service Configuration Tool*.

+This solution will also generate a metadata record and submit it to the Urban TEP catalogue for any changes in service definition at the IT4I processing centre.

 .. req:: TS-FUN-700
   :show:

-  The *Service Configuration Tool* will receive the metadata record from the *HPCaaS Service Management Module* and will submit it to the catalogue at the IT4I processing centre.
+  The *Service Configuration Tool* will receive the metadata record from the *HPCaaS Service Management Module* and will submit it to the catalogue at the IT4I processing centre and subsequently generates a metadata record and submits it to the Urban TEP catalogue.